interledger/rfcs/0010-connector-to-connector-protocol/0010-connector-to-connector-protocol.md

 amounts in quote requests and quote responses, are expressed in integer values in the ledger's base unit of the ledger.
 This means you will need to divide/multiply by `10 ** currency_scale` for the ledger in question, to convert integers (in ledger units) to floats (in terms of the ledger's announced `currency_code`), and back.

-### Current situation: gratuity quoting
-Even though the first connector has a complete copy of all the liquidity curves, these curves might be out of date; they are used to determine the best route, but not to determine which combination of source amount and destination amount the sender should use for a specific payment.
-This situation allows each connector along the path to charge a "gratuity" in the quote, which was not included in the broadcasted curve, like the one that sometimes included in the bill in a restaurant, on top of the price that was quoted in the menu.

-Although this strategy works well in closed networks where each participant is vetted and can be trusted, it is known to be sub-optimal for use in an open network where connectors may try to earn extra money by charging a higher fee than the cost price.
-Therefore, this "gratuity quoting" strategy used by the ilp-kit/ilp-connector reference implementation is likely to change in the future, and one proposal is currently being developed.

-### Next version: Liquidity Routing
+The curve from the route broadcast is used directly for determining a source amount / destination amount relation, and remote quoting is only used when a connector knows about a route without knowing its curve information (this can happen if a connector somewhere in the network was explicitly configured with a hard-wired
+(default) route in its ilp-connector config; that route then also gets forwarded without curve in route broadcasts across the network, and all connectors that want to use this route will therefore need to use remote quoting).
-In Liquidity Routing, the curve from the route broadcast is used directly for determining a source amount / destination amount relation, and remote quoting is only used when a (default) route was configured without curve information.
-This requires routes to be re-broadcast when their liquidity curve changes, but ilp-kit will aggregate over time, both for its own liquidity changes, and route changes which it forwards, into one message per 30 seconds.
+All routes that were built up from local pairs will however get broadcast including their curves, based on connector fees, currency exchange rates, and liquidity limits (min and max limits on the connector's balance on both ledgers) and this requires routes to be re-broadcast when their liquidity curve changes, but ilp-kit will aggregate over time, both for its own liquidity changes, and route changes which it forwards, into one message per 30 seconds.

 When combining various alternative (parallel) routes, for each section of the liquidity curve, ilp-kit will only consider routes which are as short as the shortest known route,